 Loup County 'World's' Fair

 The Loup County Fair, fondly referred to by locals as the 'World's Fair', is held the 2nd week-end in August.
 The small village of Taylor swells in size and becomes the hub of activity for the 5 day event.
 The youth of the county show off their 4-H projects including arts and crafts, foods, displays, and animal exhibits.
 Citizens proudly show off photography, art, produce, and other items.
 Many family activities are planned throughout the weekend ie. a bicycle rodeo, turtle and duck races, cakewalks, chicken scramble, kiddie parade, and more!
 The Fair is wrapped up by one of the biggest and best community parades in the area on Saturday night followed by entertainment that is free for all.
 Come and see why Taylor triples its population during the 'World's Fair'!
-To see a complete schedule of all the events during the 'World's Fair' please visit
+To see a detailed schedule of all the events during the 'World's Fair' please visit

 Taylor Jr. Rodeo